-- You could receive money from class action settlements totaling approximately \$80.5 million.
-To receive money, you must complete and submit the enclosed Proof of Claim Form ("Claim Form") by [DATE]. - Please read this Notice and the Settlement Agreements available at www.capacitorsindirectcase.com carefully.
-Your legal rights may be affected whether you act or don't act.
+- If you indirectly purchased film capacitors in California, Florida, Michigan, Minnesota, Nebraska, or New York from a Defendant, you could receive money from new class action Settlements. - Please read this Notice and the Settlement Agreements available at www.capacitorsindirectcase.com carefully.
+Your legal rights may be affected whether you act or do not act.
 This Notice is a summary of the Settlement Agreements and the Claim Form filing process.
 It is not intended to, and does not, include all of the specific details of the newly entered into Settlement Agreements, or Settlement Agreements for which notification was previously provided.
 To obtain more specific details concerning the Settlements, please read the Settlement Agreements. - A class action lawsuit brought on behalf of indirect purchasers of electrolytic and film capacitors ("Capacitors") is currently pending.
 Capacitors are electronic components that store electric charges between one or more pairs of conductors separated by an insulator. - Plaintiffs claim that Defendants (listed below) and co-conspirators engaged in an unlawful conspiracy to fix, raise, maintain, or stabilize the prices of Capacitors.
 Plaintiffs allege that, as a result of the unlawful price-fixing conspiracy involving Capacitors, they and other indirect purchasers paid more for Capacitors than they would have paid absent the conspiracy.
-Defendants deny Plaintiffs' claims. - Settlements totaling approximately \$31 million have now been reached with Defendants ELNA Co., Ltd., and ELNA America, Inc., ("ELNA"), Matsuo Electric Co., Ltd., ("Matsuo"), Nichicon Corporation and Nichicon (America) Corporation ("Nichicon"), Panasonic Corporation, Panasonic Corporation of North America, SANYO Electric Co., Ltd., and SANYO Electronic Device (U.S.A.)
-Corporation ("Panasonic") (collectively, "Settling Defendants"). - Your legal rights will be affected whether you act or don't act.
+Defendants deny Plaintiffs' claims. - New Settlements totaling approximately \$300,000 have now been reached with Defendants Shinyei Kaisha, Shinyei Technology Co., Ltd., Shinyei Capacitor Co., Ltd., Shinyei Kaisha Electronics (M) SDN.
+BHD., and Shinyei Corporation of America ("Shinyei") and Taitsu Corp. ("Taitsu") (collectively, "Settling Defendants").
+These Settling Defendants manufactured film Capacitors. - Your legal rights will be affected whether you act or do not act.
 This Notice includes information on the Settlements and the lawsuit.
 Please read the entire Notice carefully. - The following rights and options and deadlines to exercise them are explained in this Notice.

 YOUR LEGAL RIGHTS AND OPTIONS SUBMIT A CLAIM FORM The only way to be eligible to receive a payment.
-[DATE] EXCLUDE YOURSELF You will not be included in the Settlement(s) from which you exclude yourself.
+If you already submitted a Claim Form in response to previous notices, then you do not need to submit another Claim Form, unless you intend to supplement the information in your previous Claim Form with additional purchase information.
+If you did not previously submit a Claim Form and want to participate in the Settlements, you must submit your Claim Form prior to the deadline.
+February 18, 2022 EXCLUDE YOURSELF You will not be included in the Settlement(s) from which you exclude yourself.
 You will receive no benefits from the Settlement(s) from which you exclude yourself, but you will keep any rights you currently have to sue the Settling Defendants about the claims in the case(s) from which you exclude yourself.
-[DATE] DO NOTHING NOW You will be included in these Settlements.
-If you do not submit a Claim Form you will not be eligible to receive a payment.
+February 18, 2022 DO NOTHING NOW You will be included in these Settlements.
+If you did not previously submit a Claim Form and do not submit a Claim Form now, you will not be eligible to receive a payment.
 If you do not exclude yourself from these Settlements, you will give up your rights to sue these Settling Defendants about the claims in the lawsuit.
 OBJECT TO THE SETTLEMENT If you do not exclude yourself, you can write to the Court explaining why you disagree with these Settlements.
-[DATE] GO TO THE HEARING Ask to speak in Court about your opinion of these Settlements.
-[DATE]
+February 18, 2022 GO TO THE HEARING The Court will consider whether the Settlements are fair, reasonable, and adequate.
+March 24, 2022, at 10:00 a.m.